s00d/rnode-server/README.md

 RNode Server uses a **unique hybrid approach** where **all JavaScript code execution happens through Rust backend**.
 This architecture provides both advantages and challenges:

+#### **🔄 Promise Management System**

+The server implements a sophisticated promise management system that allows JavaScript handlers to return promises for asynchronous operations.
+Rust waits for promise completion using a polling mechanism with configurable timeouts, enabling seamless integration between synchronous Rust execution and asynchronous JavaScript operations.

 #### ✅ **Advantages of This Approach**

 - **🚀 Performance**: Rust handles HTTP parsing, routing, and response generation at native speed